noraracht/kf2vec/Tutorial_ISMB2026/tutorial_README.md

 ---
 # Tutorial steps
-The toy dataset included with kf2vec demonstrates the complete workflow:
+The example dataset will demonstrate the following workflow:

 ```text
 1. Split the tree into subtrees